-The proposed bill aims to enhance the enforcement of elder abuse laws by establishing an Elder Justice Unit within the Division of Criminal Justice and an Elder Abuse Task Force within the Department of Emergency Services and Public Protection.
-The Elder Justice Unit will focus on investigating and prosecuting crimes against elderly individuals, while the Elder Abuse Task Force will conduct investigations and collaborate with various agencies, including federal, state, and local entities.
-The Chief State's Attorney will oversee the establishment of the Elder Justice Unit, and the bill includes provisions for the appointment of a commanding officer and necessary personnel for the task force.
+The proposed bill establishes an Elder Justice Unit within the Division of Criminal Justice (DCJ) and an Elder Abuse Task Force within the Department of Emergency Services and Public Protection (DESPP).
+The Elder Justice Unit will focus on investigating and prosecuting crimes against elderly individuals, while the Elder Abuse Task Force will conduct statewide investigations in collaboration with the unit.
+The task force will have the authority to request assistance from various agencies, enter into agreements with other states, and appoint necessary personnel to fulfill its duties.
+The bill also includes amendments to existing statutes, notably replacing gender-specific language by changing references from "he" to "the Chief State's Attorney" to promote inclusivity.

 Statutes affected: